Dear Members of RCIL

 DIVIDEND ON EQUITY SHARES

 Your Directors are pleased to recommend a dividend of 20% (i.e. Rs.
 2.00/- per Share)on Equity Shares of Rs.
 10/- each.
-If the dividend as recommended above is approved bythe Members at the Annual General Meeting the total outflow towards dividend includingtax deducted at source (TDS) on Equity Shares for the year would be Rs.
-71.87 Lakh(inclusive of dividend distribution tax).
+If the dividend as recommended above is approved bythe Members at the Annual General Meeting the total outflow towards dividend includingtax deducted at source (TDS) on Equity Shares for the year will be Rs.
+150.87 Lakh.

 MEETINGS OF BOARD

 The Board of Directors met four times during the year on June 26 2020 August 262020 November 09 2020 and February 10 2021.
 Frequency and quorum at these meetings andthe intervening gap between any two meetings were in conformity with the provisions of theAct the Listing Regulations and Secretarial Standards issued by The Institute of CompanySecretaries of India ("Secretarial Standards").
 For further detailsplease refer report on Corporate Governance annexed to this report.

 As on March 31 2021 the Board of Directors has following committees:

 1. Audit Committee

 2. Nomination & Remuneration Committee